-The cold, crystalline river is just 12 miles in length before entering the Deschutes River, but also supports naturally reproducing rainbow, brown and brook trout that may be retained, with the bag limit applying to the rainbows.
+The cold, crystalline river is roughly 10 miles in length before entering the Deschutes River, but also supports naturally reproducing rainbow, brown and brook trout that may be retained, with the bag limit applying to the rainbows.

 Local fly fishing legend Harry Teel, in his Fly Fishing Central & Southeastern Oregon, recommends that anglers use lightweight presentations and keep a low personal profile due to the extremely clear water conditions.
 Trout can be wary.

 While most fish here are pan-sized, Teel said that larger trout might be found lurking under a fair amount of downed timber in the stream.